 If you work in a field that requires traveling, consider extending your business trip to have time to explore.
 It’d be even better if your business trip ends on a Friday.
 This way you can have the weekend to do whatever you want!
 And during your actual business trip, you can incorporate things that you want to do.
 Want to go to a certain restaurant?
 Maybe you can plan to go before, in-between, or after your meetings.
 Incorporating little things throughout your business trip could make you feel like you’re on vacation.

 My job allows me to WFH every Friday.
 So if I take a long weekend in a nearby location, I can start my vacation on a Thursday night after work.
 This is as long as I’m in the same time zone.
 Take advantage of your WFH days; if you don’t get WFH days, consider asking your employer if it could be an option.
 But be mindful that this option really depends on the type of work you do.
 If you can’t do most of your work on a laptop, then this might not be an option for you.
-However, if most of your work can be done on a laptop then you should be able to WFH.
-As long as you have a stable wifi connection.
+But if you can WFH, and decide to travel make sure you have a stable wifi connection.

 The U.S. is stingy about the amount of vacation days employees get; and most don’t even use all of their vacations days .
 I on the other hand, am not like most Americans.
 I make sure to use every vacation day allotted to me.
 Mainly because I deserve to take vacation days (and so do you).
 And because my days don’t roll over.
 Once the year is gone, so are my vacay days.
 But when taking these vacation days, make sure you schedule strategically.